beckomw/beckomw/README.md

 - 🔭 I’m working on my Sales & Software consultancy providing cold calling, web design, google ads and lead generation with CRM consultations.
-- 💬 Ask me about how I can help your design or business thrive and grow.
+- 💬 Ask me about how I can help your business thrive and grow.

 # Embark Software & Video